 - The Central SoMa would have a significant impact on the following topics, but these impacts can be mitigated to a less‐than‐significant level through measures included in the Initial Study: biological resources and hazardous materials.

-If you have any comments on the Initial Study, please contact Elizabeth Purl at email@example.com.
+If you have any comments on the Initial Study, please contact Michael Jacinto at firstname.lastname@example.org.

 - To see the Central SoMa Intial Study, click here.
 (Note: large PDF file)